Talking Hands Hearing Eyes

-Creative Critics with the Princes Trust
+Creative Critics: seeing doing knowing with The Princes Trust

 In early 2021 twenty young people from across the Suffolk & Norfolk have become culture critics and had their opinions & ideas published.
 Creative Critics is a creative project valuing young people’s responses to art and culture.